ppy/osu-wiki/wiki/Tournaments/o!ET/2/en.md

 ## Organisation

 The osu!
-European Tournament 2 Is run by various community members.
+European Tournament 2 is run by various community members.

 | Position | Member(s) |
 | :-- | :-- |